On essential-selfadjointness of differential operators on closed manifolds: Sturm-Liouville operators on the circle

 Our main result is \begin{theo} For operators $P$ of the previous form, classical completeness of the Hamiltonian flow of $p$ is equivalent to quantum completeness of $P$. \end{theo} Our proof consists in describing the properties of $a$ and $b$ leading to classical completeness and to study the quantum completeness in the corresponding cases.

+Note that the result in the case where the zeroes of $a$ are non degenerate is also proved using some microlocal analysis in \cite{Tai-20}.

-\section{Classical completeness}
+\subsection{Classical completeness}

-We have the \begin{theo} Let $p:=-a(x)\xi^2 + b(x)\xi $.
-Then the Hamiltonian flow of $h$ is complete on $T^\star S^1$ if and only if the zeroes of $a$ are not simple and $b$ does vanish at these zeroes.
-Moreover, this flow is complete if and only if it is null complete, i.e. complete when restricted to $p^{-1}(0)$. \end{theo}
+We have the \begin{theo} Let $p:=-a(x)\xi^2 + b(x)\xi $ where the zeroes of $a$ are of finite multiplicity.
+Then the Hamiltonian flow of $p$ is complete on $T^\star S^1$ if and only if the zeroes of $a$ are not simple and $b$ vanishes at these zeroes.
+Moreover, this flow is complete if and only if it is null complete, i.e. complete when restricted to $p^{-1}(0)$. \end{theo} {\it Proof.--} Recall that the Hamiltonian differential equation writes